doctorfree/MusicPlayerPlus/README.md

 	-d 'music_directory' specifies the music directory to use for downloaded album cover art (without this option -D will use the 'music_directory' setting in '~/.config/mpd/mpd.conf'
-	-F indicates convert WAV/M4A format files in the music library to MP3 format files and exit.
+	-F indicates convert WAV format files in the music library to MP3 format files and exit.
+A subsequent 'mpplus -I' import will be necessary to import these newly converted music files.
+	-G indicates convert M4A format files in the music library to MP3 format files and exit.
 A subsequent 'mpplus -I' import will be necessary to import these newly converted music files.
 	-I indicates import albums and songs from 'music_directory' to beets and exit